Gets the primary clipboard of the widget.

 The computed expand value uses either the expand setting explicitly set on the widget itself, or, if none has been explicitly set, the widget may expand if some of its children do.

-Computes a matrix suitable to describe a transformation from @widget's coordinate system into @target's coordinate system.
+Computes a matrix suitable to describe a transformation from widget's coordinate system into target's coordinate system.

-The transform can not be computed in certain cases, for example when @widget and @target do not share a common ancestor.
-In that case @out_transform gets set to the identity matrix.
+The transform can not be computed in certain cases, for example when widget and target do not share a common ancestor.
+In that case out_transform gets set to the identity matrix.

-Tests if the point at (@x, @y) is contained in @widget.
+Tests if a given point is contained in the widget.

-The coordinates for (@x, @y) must be in widget coordinates, so (0, 0) is assumed to be the top left of @widget's content area.
+The coordinates for (x, y) must be in widget coordinates, so (0, 0) is assumed to be the top left of widget's content area.

 Creates a new Pango::Context

-with the appropriate font map,
+will have the appropriate font map,

 See also Gtk::Widget#pango_context